spsforks/SCons-scons-wiki/ToolchainRevamp-Design.md

 A Tool's job is to update an Environment with variables and one or more Builders to build something.

 This new Tool design preserves the current named-tool syntax but allows currying args to the tool, which we should use to replace the existing method of pre-setting Environment vars which the tool examines.
-Tools shouldn't change their behavior anymore based on Env (except for a few well-defined systemwide properties), but instead take args.
+Tools shouldn't change their behavior any more based on Env (except for a few well-defined systemwide properties), but instead take args.

-tool constructors produce a Tool object.
+Tool constructors produce a Tool object.
 Each tool object has a name.
 There's no need for distinct tool instances with the same args (tools don't have internal state apart from their args or derived from them) so they can be memoized.

 `tool=Tool(classname, toolname, **kw)`: returns a Tool object of the appropriate subclass.  classname can be any registered tool name.
 Names are registered by the Tool.